ScottA27/Portfolio-Project-5/README.md

 * Messaging - give logged in users the ability to message other users.
 Allowing the community to be more connected and give it more of a social media feel.

 # **Deployment**

+The steps taken to deploy this project are documented below:

+* In package.json file, in the “scripts” section, add the following prebuild command "heroku-prebuild": "npm install -g serve", this will install a package needed to serve our single page application on Heroku.

+* Collect the admin and DRF staticfiles to the empty staticfiles directory with the following command in the terminal - python3 manage.py collectstatic

+* Then run the command to compile and move the React files - npm run build && mv build ../staticfiles/.

+* You will need to re-run this command any time you want to deploy changes to the static files in your project, including the React code.
+To do this, you need to delete the existing build folder and rebuild it.
+This command will delete the old folder and replace it with the new one - npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.

+* Create runtime.txt file and add the following line to the file - python-3.9.16

+* Ensure all running servers are terminated.
+In any running terminals press Ctrl+C.

+* In your env.py file, ensure that both the DEBUG and DEV environment variables are commented out.

+* Run the Django server, in the terminal type - python3 manage.py runserver

+* Open the preview on port 8000 to check that your application is running.
+The React server should not be running.
+This is a test to check that Django is serving the React static files.

+* Commit and push the changes.

+## Heroku Deployment

+The steps taken to deploy this project to Heroku are documented below:

+* In your Heroku account, select Create New App and give it a unique name.

+* Select a region depending on where you live.

+* Click the 'Deploy' tab and select GitHub as the deployment method, find the repository you want to link from GitHub and click 'Connect'.

+* Click 'Deploy Branch' to prompt Heroku to build the application.

+* Once Heroku is finished building the app you will see a 'Build Succeeded' message.
+Click 'Open app' to open your application in the browser.

 # **Credits**